chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 # 4/5th Place Solution for the National Data Science Challenge
 ## Joining the National Data Science Challenge
 It's been a crazy month.
 9 months ago, I committed to having a baby, and Baby Ethan was born on 11 Mar 19!
 He has brought me so much joy, even through crying and pooping.
 Between the nappy changes and feedings, I committed to another baby: the National Data Science Challenge (NDSC) 2019, which was held from 23 Feb 19 to 22 Mar 19.
 I felt that participating in the NDSC was essential for me to develop my skills in data science and benchmark myself against other data scientists in Singapore.
-Hence, I teamed up with 3 ex-seniors from the University of Warwick to take a swing at the NDSC.
+Hence, I teamed up with 3 fellow alumni from the University of Warwick to take a shot at the NDSC.

 ## The Task